armaanirani/Comparative-Analysis-of-MLP-and-CNN-Architectures-for-EMNIST-Classification/README.md

 Hyperparameter tuning was performed using Keras Tuner with techniques such as random search and Bayesian optimization.
 Key hyperparameters tuned include learning rate, number of layers, activation functions, and dropout rates.

 ## Results
-Detailed evaluation of the models is available in the Jupyter notebooks provided in the `notebooks` directory.
+Detailed evaluation of the models is available in the Jupyter notebook provided.
 The CNN model demonstrated superior performance in accuracy, precision, recall, and F1-score compared to the MLP model.

 ## Contributing
 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.